My typical VM configuration

 sudo service nginx reload

-Alternatively, this can be done with sudo nginx -t
+Alternatively, this can be done with sudo nginx -t and sudo nginx -s

 Obtain and install the certificates for your server